-48. Collaborative filtering systems, such as the system taught in the '282 patent were directed to solving a problem unique to the internet using uniquely computer based technologies.
+47. Collaborative filtering systems, such as the system taught in the '282 patent were

 Computers and the web allow us to advance beyond simple word-of-mouth.
 Instead of limiting ourselves to tens or hundreds of individuals the Internet allows us to consider the opinions of thousands.
 The speed of computers allows us to process these opinions in real time and determine not only what a much larger community thinks of an item, but also develop a truly personalized view of that item using the opinions most appropriate for a given user or group of users.